 Decrement: Subtracts one from the current value

-Time Difference: Calculates the different in seconds (up millisecond precision) between two time variables
+Time Difference: Calculates the difference in seconds (up millisecond precision) between two-time variables

-Expression: large number of expressions are supported, list of supported expressions can be found in the following link , The following tutorial shows how expressions can be used in Training Builder
+Expression: a large number of expressions are supported, list of supported expressions can be found in the following link, The following tutorial shows how expressions can be used in Training Builder

-Initial value for all time variables is set to the start time of the VR experience, at any point of the VR experience the user can capture current time and store it in a time variable
+The initial value for all time variables is set to the start time of the VR experience, at any point of the VR experience the user can capture the current time and store it in a time variable